 |Ulcers||Red sores which appear on the fish||Anti-ulcer treatment – to ensure that the fish doesn’t catch a fungal infection on the ulcer|

 |Dropsy||Raised scales, loss of appetite and lethargic||Anti-bacterial treatment|

 |Swim bladder||Fish will display signs of not being able to swim properly or float near the surface||Anti-bacterial or swim bladder treatments.
 As this disease could be based on a number of factors, speak to your pet supplier for the correct diagnosis and treatment.|

 In any case where treatments are to be used, always ensure that you have purchased the right product for the specific fish that you own.
 Also, be sure to read the instructions carefully so that you give the fish the required amount needed to nurse it back to full health.

-Unlike other pets, such as cats, dogs and horses, it can be quite tricky to actually obtain insurance for your fish.
-In most cases it’s uncommon, however in some instances it is possible to insure koi fish, as they are more expensive than other breeds and have been known to live up to 75 years of age (Ref. *3).
+Unlike other pets, such as cats, dogs, and horses, it can be quite tricky to actually obtain insurance for your fish.
+In most cases it’s uncommon, however in some instances it is possible to ensure koi fish, as they are more expensive than other breeds and have been known to live up to 75 years of age (Ref. *3).

 It’s best to see if you can find a specific insurer who will cover you for koi insurance if you really want to get this in place.